Updated on October 23, 2025

 - Download the form from ongcindia.com.

-- Submit with required documents by post.
+- Submit with the required documents by post.

 - Tips: